nnecklace/acskl/README.md

 Again, make sure you are in the server directory when running this command.

-To run and compile the server, cd into to `server` directory and run `mvn compile exec:java -Dexec.mainClass=acskl.server.App`
+To run and compile the server, cd into to `server` directory and run `mvn compile exec:java -Dexec.mainClass=server.App`

 ### Server tests